mseyfi/mseyfi.github.io/posts/VLM/VILBERT.md

 1. Pass the new image and text description through the fine-tuned model.
 2. Calculate the matching score for every proposed region.
+3. We can simply take the maximum score on the output.
-3. The final output is the bounding box of the region that received the highest score.
+4. The final output is the bounding box of the region that received the highest score.
+The bounding box is retrieved from the output of the initial Region Proposal Network( we created positional embeddings from).

 ![task2](/images/VILBERT-TASK2.png)